Generalized momentum operators from Fourier transform correspondence: Eigenfunctions of

-As before, ${\cal B} = \cfrac{1}{\sqrt{2 \pi}}$ for the results to agree with familiar results in QM in the limit $b \to 0$. \item {\bf Case 3: The general case, $a \neq 0,~ b \neq 0$}\\ This involves more detailed algebraic manipulation and is not specially informative apart from the fact that the mometum eigenfunctions are well defined for $a^2 + b^2 < 1$.
+As before, ${\cal B} = \cfrac{1}{\sqrt{2 \pi}}$ for the results to agree with the familiar result in QM in the limit $b \to 0$. \item {\bf Case 3: The general case, $a \neq 0,~ b \neq 0$}\\ This involves more detailed algebraic manipulations and is not specially informative apart from the fact that the eigenfunction has a smooth limit to the QM result for $(a, b) \to (0,0)$ while $a^2 + b^2 < 1$.
 So we do not present here an explicit calculation for the same. \end{itemize}